Berco63/TvDomSamsung_beta/docs/en_US/index.md

 - the parameters specific to the configuration of the remote control are as follows,

    - Indication of the desired size of the remote control display for a PC or a tablet.
-Indicate, here, the dimensions (width|height).
-Provide two numbers separated by the symbol '|'.
+Indicate, here, the dimensions (width&#124;height).
+Provide two numbers separated by the symbol '&#124;'.

    - Indication of the desired remote control display size for a mobile phone.
-Indicate, here, the dimensions (width|height).
-Provide two numbers separated by the symbol '|'.
+Indicate, here, the dimensions (width&#124;height).
+Provide two numbers separated by the symbol '&#124;'.

 - the activation parameter for J models.